MengxiaLi5/cmpe202/lab4/README.md

 class name: message
 responsibility:1.sent to the phone once registered on a wait list.
 2.send to customer to "confirm" or "leave" the wait list. collaboration:customer, table

+#Observer Pattern
+When customers reply the message to restaurant, the tables' status is going to be changed: if customers reply "confirm", the status of table is occupied; if customers reply "leave", the status of table is vacant.

+#State Pattern
+When a table is available, the restaurant is sending message to customer, and customer chooses confirm or leave.
+Then the status of table will change.
+Therefore, the RestaurantManager class should be context in the state pattern.